materiaraiding/materiaraiding-old/_ultimate/fru.md

 **Players will stay in these "flexed groups" for the remainder of the mechanic.**

-Gaia will then cast glowing lights along lines in the floor that will indicate a safespot for the upcoming AOEs.
+After the **1st Stack** goes off, Gaia will cast **Apocalypse**, and glowing lights along the lines in the floor will begin to move out and rotate around the arena, indicating a safespot for the upcoming AOEs.

 These lights will always be 180 degrees from eachother and will both rotate clockwise or counter clockwise.